ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

   …
   ]
   Possible keys:
-  - fm: Failure Mode (enum)
+  - fm: Failure Mode (enum).
-  - li:  Layer index
+  - li:  Layer index.
-  - lc: Load case (for envelope solutions only)
+  - lc: Load case (for envelope solutions only).

   The scope of the data is evaluated identically as for get_element_xxx functions as the intersection of:
-  - data_scope of plot
+  - data_scope of plot.
-  - visible_scope defined by visible
+  - visible_scope defined by visible.
-  - selection_scope defined by selected
+  - selection_scope defined by selected.

 Text data is returned independent of update status of plot, but only if results for the current plot configuration are available, else an empty array is returned.